The new year is upon is. It’s warming up in the bullpen and it will soon be throwing heat from the mound.

 If you’re in ministry, consider attending MinistryMind next year.

-If you’re an author, consider attending Scribe next year.
+If you’re an author (aspiring or actual), consider attending SCRIBE next year.

 FOR A DEEP DIVE into my goal-setting process and all my productivity hacks, check out my PROLIFIC course.